burgercrisis/DrivenByMoss-SCALES/devplans/status.md

       - Selecting `My Blues` causes Push note modes to play in that scale.
       - The choice persists across Bitwig restart.

-- **Rollout beyond Push (optional next)**
+- **Further rollout beyond current controllers (optional next)**
-  - Mirror `activateCustomScalesSettings(globalSettings)` into other scale-aware configurations:
+  - Mirror `activateCustomScalesSettings(globalSettings)` into additional scale-aware configurations beyond Push, Maschine MK3, APC, and APCmini:
-    - e.g. Maschine, APC/APCmini, Fire, Launchpad, Oxi One, etc.
+    - e.g. Fire, Launchpad, Oxi One, etc.
-  - This is independent of engine/core work and simply exposes the already-implemented panel across controllers.
+  - This is independent of engine/core work and simply exposes the already-implemented panel across more controllers.

 - **Deletion semantics for in-use scales (future)**
   - Devplan has a locked decision: "Disallow deletion of a custom scale while it is active for any configuration".